viewstools/docs/README.md

 `List` lets you repeat one item many times.
-It needs one prop, called `from`.
+It needs one prop, called `from` which tells where the list gets its data from.
 A `List` can only take one block inside of it, so if you want more complex things, like a card, you will want to use a container block like a `Vertical` or a `Horizontal`.

 Inside a `List` you get access to an `item` and `index`. `item` has whatever your list has and `index` tells the position of the item in the list starting at 0.